live-codes/livecodes/docs/docs/features/ai.md

 2. Login to Codeium.
 3. Enjoy the magic!

+Currently, only [Monaco editor](./editor-settings.md#code-editor) on desktop Chrome browser is supported.
+Wider editor and browser support is planned.

 :::caution Note

 Please note that codeium extension sends your code to their servers for code completion.
 However, your code is not used for training their model.
 Check codeium [FAQ](https://codeium.com/faq#Will-Codeium-regurgitate-private-code%3F) and [privacy policy](https://codeium.com/privacy-policy) for more details.